 At Bankrate, we strive to help you make smarter financial decisions.
 While we adhere to strict editorial integrity, this post may contain references to products from our partners.
 Here's an explanation for how we make money.

-Bankrate's ranking of the best home equity loan lenders compares interest rates, fees, terms and more to help you start your search for a loan.
+Bankrate's home equity loan offers help you compare interest rates, fees, terms and more to help you start your search for a loan.
 The resources below also serve as a starting point for learning about how home equity works and when a home equity loan is a good option.